danloveg/Human-Computer-Interactions-Final-Project/README.md

-# Human Computer Interactions
+# Human Computer Interactions I Final Project
-### Final Project: Aurora 2 / UM Iris
+### Aurora 2 / UM Iris

 The purpose of this project was to use user-centered design and good design prinicples to create a web application.
 The group I was in chose to create an updated version of the University of Manitoba's outdated course registration system, [Aurora](https://aurora.umanitoba.ca).